XimeraProject/ximeraLatex/README.md

 and move ximeraLatex to `C:\localtexmf\tex\latex\`.
 For MiKteX to notice this directory, go to:

-1. Start -> All programs -> MiKTeX Folder -> Maintenance (Admin) Folder -> Settings (Admin)
+1. Start -> All programs -> MiKTeX Folder -> Maintenance (Admin) Folder -> Settings (Admin).
-2. Now select the tab "Roots"
+2. Now select the tab "Roots."
-3. Click "Add" because you are going to add a path
+3. Click "Add" because you are going to add a path.
-4. Find `C:\localtexmf\` and click "OK"
+4. Find `C:\localtexmf\` and click "OK."
 5. Click "apply" "OK" and then you are ready to go.
+6. Open Miktex Settings (Admin).
+Click Refresh FNDB.

 This will allow all of your documents to find ximera.cls.
 Note, it is important that none of the directories containing ximeraLatex have